Connected to Resurrection and want the current DPP guide?

 The Daily Prayer Project is a resource that our church uses to connect with God throughout the week.
 It’s a flexible tool that includes scripture readings, songs, written prayers, prompts for personalized prayer, times for quiet listening, and even reflective artwork.
 While we use it primarily to connect with God, it also connects us with one another as we engage in the same shared elements throughout the week.
 In addition, it connects us with the church throughout history and the world today by intentionally incorporating prayers, songs, and practices from a wide variety of cultures and time periods.
 For more information about the Daily Prayer Project in general, visit their website.
 For more details on how to use it for yourself, read on!

-Current Season: Easter
+Current Season: Ordinary Time

 The Basics